top of page

 Leavenworth, KS 55534

-This is so important Barnes and noble has a dedicated page for placing orders to correctional facilities where they say "to ensure delivery, it is best to contact the correctional facility to which you will be shipping to"
+This is so important Barnes and noble has a dedicated page for placing orders to correctional facilities where they say "to ensure delivery, it is best to contact the correctional facility to which you will be shipping to".
+Book limits, addresses, and approved vendor lists can all change.

 Every federal prison has its own mailroom policy.
 Have your loved one go to Receiving & Discharge (R&D) office and ask directly about the current procedure.